muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 is a pre-requisite for various use-cases such as Performance Measurement (PM), and end-to-end 1+1 path protection.

-In SR for MPLS data plane (SR-MPLS), it is impossible to determine on which SR path it traversed the network because the segment identifiers are stripped from the packet through label popping as the packet transits the network.
+In SR for MPLS data plane (SR-MPLS), an Egress node can not determine on which SR path a packet traversed the network from the label stack because the segment identifiers are stripped from the label stack as the packet transits the network.

-This document defines Path Segment to identify an SR path in an SR-MPLS network.
+This document defines Path Segment to identify an SR path on the egress node of the path.

 --- middle